sam-and-ken/clustering-project/README.md

 - Data is subset from "single unit" properties sold in 2017 from LA, Ventura, and Orange counties in Southern California

 ### Goals
-- The goals are to find drivers of logerror, cluster the data into relevant groups, and to predict logerror using a machine learning models for each cluster
+- The goals are to find drivers of logerror, cluster the data into relevant groups, and to predict logerror using a machine learning model for each cluster

 ---------------------------------
 ### Data Dictionary